jayJs/jay-npm/README.md

 ```
 npm install jay-npm
 ```
-Copy [default_config.js](https://github.com/jayJs/node-jay/blob/master/default_config.js) to config.js in your root foler and fill it with correct credidentials.
+Copy [default_config.js](https://github.com/jayJs/node-jay/blob/master/default_config.js) to config.js in your root folder and fill it with correct credentials.
-In order for everything to work properly Facebook app and parse.com credidentials are required.
+In order for everything to work properly Facebook app and parse.com credentials are required.
 Set config.jwtSimple.secret into a string of your own choice.

 **USAGE**